otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-fragment.md

 ### Adding a Splash Screen

 The start destination of your application should be the splash screen.
-The process is much the same where you create a `Fragment` and its **XML** layout file.
+The process is much the same as creating a `Fragment` and its **XML** layout file.
 In `SplashFragment.kt`, implement splash functionality using **Lottie** and this link - https://medium.com/learntocodewithragini/android-animations-using-lottie-kotlin-b4fe14dece00.
 In `SplashFragment.kt`, add the following code to the `onCreateView()` function:

 ```kt
 ...